SnootyMonkey/Falkland-CMS/README.md

 * [CouchDB](http://http://couchdb.apache.org/) - CouchDB is a schema-free, document-oriented database, ideally suited for a CMS
 * [elasticsearch](http://www.elasticsearch.org/) - elasticsearch is a schema-free, document-oriented search engine, ideally suited for CouchDB

-Falkland CMS is pre-alpha and not yet usable.
-A usable version is expected by the end of October 2013 and detailed instructions for local installation will be available then.
+Detailed instructions for local installation are expected by the end of September 2013.

 ## DEVELOPMENT AND CONTRIBUTING